RedBearLab/nRF8001/README.md

 nRF8001
 =======

-Provides API for nRF8001 BLE chip.
+Provides API for nRF8001 BLE chip such as [BLE Shield](http://redbearlab.com/bleshield/) and [Blend Micro](http://redbearlab.com/blendmicro/).

+Other 3rd party breakout breads may also be workable.

 Installation